leesoy7351/leesoy7351.github.io/index.md

 ---

 ## About Me
 I am a PhD student at the School of Information, University of Michigan.
 I’m advised by [Nicole Ellison](https://www.si.umich.edu/people/nicole-ellison).
-I explore socio-technical aspects of the process of building bonding relationships, such as friendship, in Computer-Mediated Communication environments.
-More specifically, currently I am exploring self-presentation and uncertainty reduction in relationship building platforms.
+I explore socio-technical aspects of building bonding relationships, such as friendship, in Computer-Mediated Communication and Human-AI interaction environments.
 My work is situated in the fields of Human-Computer Interaction (HCI), Computer-Supported Cooperative Work (CSCW), Communication, and Social Psychology.
 In previous years, I studied sociocultural factors in digital skills learning with a focus on bonding relationships and social support in an underresourced community using a community-based participatory research method.
 Prior to coming back to graduate school, I worked as a product manager and communication specialist in the industry.

 <!--